mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance1.rst

     print(a.getBalance())

 Both Account and LOC have a withdraw method.
-It has exactly the same name.
-The LOC (child) withdraw **over-rides** the Account (parent) withdraw.
+Both have exactly the same name.
+The LOC (child) withdraw **overrides** the Account (parent) withdraw.
 Now we can withdraw more than we have on deposit.

 .. note::
    This form of inheritance is called **specialization**.
-The child class has an alternate way to perform an action.
+The child class has an alternate way to perform an action that the parent already performs.